-RM: That really depends on whether or not the business in question is in cultivation/production or an ancillary.
-For cannabis-specific businesses, we generally have a large demand for images including pot leafs and buds.
+Ryan Michael: That really depends on whether or not the business in question is in cultivation/production or an ancillary.
+For cannabis-specific businesses, we generally have a large demand for images including pot leaves and buds.
 However, some of our ancillary business customers, such as law firms, demand a more refined and modernized aesthetic.

 RM: The biggest differences are the age restrictions and the federal regulations surrounding cannabis.
 Marketing for marijuana products requires far more legwork, as there are limited avenues that KindTyme can follow.
 Most notably, some mainstream social media sites greatly restrict marketing campaigns featuring cannabis products, which forces us to depend on more guerrilla marketing techniques.

 “Recreational cannabis marketing is starting to resemble the alcohol industry more and more because these branding campaigns are beginning to market a lifestyle as opposed to just a brand.”

 MY: Do you foresee large/mainstream marketing firms moving into the cannabis business?

 RM: It’s not really worth it for them now (due to the aforementioned constraints with federal regulation).
 But, recreational cannabis marketing is starting to resemble the alcohol industry more and more because these branding campaigns are beginning to market a lifestyle as opposed to just a brand.